LeoBenoist/Emeraude/README.md

 If you want to write the html returner by your link somewhere.
 You could just use :

 	<a data-em-return-destination='#jqueryselector' ...

+When you have a return destination you could add a loading class to diplay some effect when loading.

+	<a data-em-ajax-loading-class='main-loading' data-em-return-destination='#jqueryselector' ...

 ### Link switch action